-- MRN 127.
+MRN 127.
 Commercial Marine Fisheries of Alabama (2) Exploitation and biology of commercial vertebrates and invertebrates of Alabama and the adjoining Gulf of Mexico, with emphasis on distribution, harvesting technology, processing, and economic values.
-Laboratory exercises include visits to local processing plants and a trawling expedition. - MRN 129.
-Coastal Climatology (2) Controlling factors of the world's climates, with particular attention to coastal areas, and application and interpretation of climate data. - MRN 140.
+Laboratory exercises include visits to local processing plants and a trawling expedition.

+MRN 129.
+Coastal Climatology (2) Controlling factors of the world's climates, with particular attention to coastal areas, and application and interpretation of climate data.

+MRN 140.
 GIS Basics (2) An introduction to the use of geographic information systems in the coastal and marine environment such as creating and analyzing spatial data.
 Prerequisite: understanding of Windows operating systems for computers.

-MRN 142 GIS Applications (2) About a variety of applications, including GRS. - MRN 142.
+MRN 142.
 GIS Applications (2) About a variety of applications, including GPS data collection, image rectification, 3D display, and Internet mapping.
 Prerequisite: MRN 140 or the equivalent.